 A Tip on Tipping: If you're dealing with more than one mover, don't give the lump sum to the driver or foreman.
 Instead, give each worker their tip.
 Not only does this show your appreciation for their job well done, but there can also be some immoral drivers or foremen who might possibly keep the total amount for themselves.

 If you received amazing service with the movers, going above and beyond what was expected, tips can reach up to 10 percent.
 But the movers need to be really good, really helpful, and do something outside of their normal duties, such as helping with last minute packing and moving, taking the time to carefully wrap fragile items, or staying a bit longer to help you carefully unpack and set up your grandmother's dining table without scratching it, or the floor.
 That's definitely the sign of a really good and courteous mover.

 When Not to Tip

 One thing to keep in mind when tipping, movers should be on time (unless they provide a good reason), treat your things with respect, and be organized.
 They should also follow your requests and answer any questions that you have about the move, and if something is missing, they need to provide a way for you to follow up to retrieve the lost item.
 They should also take ownership of anything that they break and should help you through the insurance coverage.
 Really, nothing should be broken or damaged when it arrives at your new house, but accidents do happen and it's how the movers deal with it that will determine if you tip or not.

 If you have a bad experience with a moving crew, then don't feel the need to tip or provide anything extra.

 Providing Refreshments and Food

 Whether you end up tipping or not, it is always polite to provide cold bottled water, soda, coffee, or sports drinks.
-Remember, these movers are doing backbreaking, physical work and it is a nice token of your appreciation to offer cold beverages for hydration.
+Remember, these movers are doing backbreaking, physical work and it is a nice token of your appreciation to offer cold beverages.